Yuhta28/dev-to-blog/README.md

 [
   {
     "id": 12345,
-    "relativePathToArticle": "./blog-posts/name-of-your-blog-post/name-of-your-blog-post.md"
+    "relativePathToArticle": "./template-posts/template-blog.md"
   }
 ]
 ```

 ## How can I find the ID of my blog post on dev.to?

 This repository is made to **edit** a blog post.
 Whether it's published or just a draft, you **have to create it** on dev.to directly.
 Unfortunately, dev.to does not display the ID of the blog post on the page.
-So once it's created, you can open your browser console and paste the following code to retrieve the blog post ID:
+So once it's created, you can find ID to send dev.to API
-`$('div[data-article-id]').getAttribute('data-article-id')`
+`curl -H "api-key: API_KEY" https://dev.to/api/articles/me/unpublished | jq '.[].id'`

 ## How do I configure every blog post individually?